CenturyLinkCloud/PublicKB/General/Managed Support/how-to-navigate-to-managed-support-portal.md

 {{{
-  "title": "Managed Support: How to Navigate to Managed Support Portal", "date": "7-30-2018",
+  "title": "How to Navigate to Managed Support Portal", "date": "7-30-2018",
   "author": "Evan McNeill",
   "attachments": [],